jhudson8/art/README.md

 ---

-This is a story about a thought provoking director who wanted to use his notoriety to make mass social change.
+This is just a fictional story about a thought provoking director who wanted to use his notoriety to make mass social change.
 It is set 20 years in a future where this movie was sucessful.
 The flashbacks focus on a set of people who agreed to the 2 questions above and how their future changed as a result.
 Remember, the story doesn't have to be realistic, just a compelling story.

 The goal of this director's movie is to create a new social services program with no debt funded by people who believe that a responsibility of great wealth is great generosity.